 Effective book promotion starts by knowing how your book fits into the socially relevant issues of our time and how you qualify to discuss these issues.
 One way to increase your ability to get media attention is to blog about the current issues.
 This way you build up a history of commenting on socially relevant, current news stories so that the media can get an idea of your point of view.
 If your book is fiction, it's important to discover the underlying theme of your book and how it relates to society.

 It is possible for authors to market their own books but it's critical to learn the skill st that helps you create savvy press materials that get the attention of the media.
 Throw a book launch parties, hold speaking events where you can offer your book for sale via "back of the room" sales, place your book in the independent book stories in your area, schedule book signings at these stores as well, join a book club and lots more.
 The trouble spot with authors in trying to reach the media.

 Now this is a marketing and publicity strategy that will be easier for authors as local bookstores seem to enjoy supporting their local authors.
 Plus book signings bring more foot traffic into their stores as well.
-Be sure to set up book signings at your local book store and create a fun event.
+Be sure to set up book signings for your new book at your local book store and create a fun event.
 Be sure to use social media to invite everyone along with personal phone calls.
 It's not easy to get people to come to an event as everyone is usually so busy so make it appear a lot like a party.
 However, keep in mind, to always prepare, always know why someone should buy your book.
 Know the answer to the question your reader may ask - what's in it for me?.